Pregnancy Hunger – Causes & Solutions

 What Can You Do About Increased Appetite During Pregnancy?

+Many women search for ways to manage early pregnancy increased hunger as their appetite suddenly shifts.
 Below are a few tips you can use to keep your hunger pangs at bay:

 - Avoid Dehydration: Sometimes, you might confuse dehydration with hunger as your body is working overtime and demanding more fluids during pregnancy.
 You will need to replenish the fluids in your body, so drink 12 to 13 cups of water a day – more so if you live in a warm climate and sweat a lot.
-Avoid sugary drinks like sodas, and stick to fresh juices or water.
+Avoid sugary drinks like sodas, and stick to fresh juices or water (5).

 - Eat Healthy Meals: Make sure your pregnancy diet is healthy and filling as opposed to just being filling.
 Have fresh, whole foods instead of processed or refined ones.
 For energy, pair whole grains or fruit with healthy fats (dairy or nut butter) and protein.
 You can try having meals which require more chewing as it will help you feel fuller.
-A huge salad bowl with nutrients and fibre will fill you up more than spaghetti.
+A huge salad bowl with nutrients and fibre will fill you up more than spaghetti (6).

 - Avoid Temptation: You can indulge once a week in your favourite food, but in general, avoid adding junk food to your shopping cart or your kitchen cabinet.
 Out of sight, out of mind.